 If you do not set the key, the wireless security function is still disabled even if you have selected Shared Key as Authentication Type.

-Choose menu "Wireless → Wireless MAC Filtering", and then you can control the wireless access by configuring the Wireless MAC Filtering function, as shown in Figure 6-11.
+Choose menu "Wireless → Wireless MAC Filtering", and then you can control the wireless access by configuring the Wireless MAC Filtering function.